QuentinRa/blog.quentinra.dev/info/ocaml/basic/variables.md

 [Go back](../index.md#basic-concepts)

 In OCaml, variables are only declared using `let`.
-You got variants allowing you to declare multiples variables, or allowing you to to declare nested variables (called local variables).
+You got variants allowing you to declare multiple variables, or allowing you to declare nested variables (called local variables).

 Note